-The RSM610 control module can be used as a separate controller or as an add-on module for the freely programmable UVR16x2 controller.
-Unlike the UVR16x2, however, the module does not have an operating display screen directly on the device.
+The CAN-I/O45 module can be used as an add-on module for the freely programmable UVR16x2 or UVR1611 controllers.
+It does not have an operating display screen directly on the device.
 Consequently, it is operated from either the UVR16x2 (version V1.13 or higher), the CAN-MTx2 CAN monitor or the C.M.I.